habibcilmd-cardiologist/dr-cil/content/en/services/surface-echocardiography/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is echocardiography painful?"
+      answer: "No, it is a completely painless examination."
+    - question: "Do I need to fast for echocardiography?"
+      answer: "No, fasting is not required for standard echocardiography."
+    - question: "How long does echocardiography take?"
+      answer: "It usually takes 20-45 minutes."
+    - question: "When do echocardiography results come out?"
+      answer: "Usually results can be obtained the same day."
+    - question: "Is echocardiography harmful?"
+      answer: "No, it uses ultrasound and contains no radiation."
 ---

 Surface echocardiography (transthoracic echocardiography - TTE) is a heart ultrasound examination performed through the chest wall.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in echocardiography evaluation.